-Prior to lodging the application, the personnel at the Asylum Home or its branch Logatec conduct a medical examination and the staff of the Migration Directorate take the person’s photograph and fingerprints, which are run through the Eurodac database after the lodging of the asylum application.
+Prior to lodging the application, the personnel at the Asylum Home or its branch Logatec conduct a medical examination and the staff of the Migration directorate take the person’s photograph and fingerprints, which are run through the Eurodac database after the lodging of the asylum application.
 The IPA does not provide free legal representation for applicants in the first instance procedure.
 This was provided by the PIC – Legal Centre for the Protection of Human Rights and the Environment and financed through the Asylum, Migration and Integration Fund (AMIF) to all asylum seekers until the end of April 2020.
 The AMIF project enabled PIC lawyers to represent all asylum seekers during the asylum procedure.
 Since then, PIC continues to provide free legal help and representation, but on a smaller scale.
-In 2021 PIC assisted more than 676 asylum seekers.
-PIC lawyers provide legal information about asylum, represent them during the application and throughout the first instance procedure.
+In 2022 PIC assisted more than 810 asylum seekers.
+PIC lawyers provide legal information about asylum, represent the asylum seekers during the application and throughout the first instance procedure.
 A legal guardian is appointed to unaccompanied minors before the procedure begins and represents them in relation to the asylum procedure, reception, health protection, education and protection of property rights and interests from the beginning of the application throughout the entire procedure.

 Following the lodging of the application, a personal interview is conducted, normally within a time period of one month, during which the applicant is expected to provide detailed grounds for asylum (“first interview on the merits”).
 Alternatively, if a link with another Member State pursuant to the Dublin Regulation is detected, instead of an interview for examination of any grounds for asylum, the applicant is invited to an interview for determination of the responsible country (“Dublin interview”).
 If it is determined in the Dublin procedure that Slovenia is responsible, the first interview on the merits is carried out.